nfrappart/nfrappart.github.io/_posts/2022-01-20-keep-it-dry-use-modules.markdown

 ## Version your modules
 If you pay attention to the `source` attribute, you'll see that it ends with a reference.
 This reference is a git tag.
 You could use a commit serial instead it'd work the same, since a tag is an commit alias.
-The big give away here is that I highly recommend having one repo per module so you can version them separetely.
+The big take away here is that I highly recommend having one repo per module so you can version them separetely.
 Then you can have several versions of the same module living in different project without risking a breaking change.

 Project A could have : `source = "github.com/nfrappart/azTerraVmLinuxAvZone?ref=v1.0.5"`
 while while project B had : `source = "github.com/nfrappart/azTerraVmLinuxAvZone?ref=v1.0.8"`